bendc/animateplus/README.md

 # Animate Plus

 Animate Plus is a performant JavaScript library that helps you animate CSS properties and SVG attributes.
 Animate Plus is well-suited for quick UI interactions as well as longer animation sequences on both desktop and mobile.
-Check out these quick examples:
+Check out these simple examples:

 * [CSS spring animations on DOM elements](http://animateplus.com/demos/circle/)
 * [Simple SVG morphing animation](http://animateplus.com/demos/download-button/)